Quantum coherence and the invisible Universe: Subradiance as a dark matter mechanism: Hamiltonian and transition rates

-The transition rates for superabsorption are obtained when the two-atom system is initially in the ground $\Ket{1,-1}$ state and subjected to an incident one-photon field.
+The transition rates for super- and subabsorption are obtained when the two-atom system is initially in the ground $\Ket{1,-1}$ state and subjected to an incident one-photon field.
 It is then found that the transition rates of equations (\ref{eq:11->10})-(\ref{eq:00->1-1}) are reversed \cite{Yang2021}.
 That is,

 with $\theta$ and $\theta^\prime$ denoting the orientations of the first and second absorbed photons, respectively, relative to the $z$-axis.
 Here again, there is angular correlation, but this time between successively absorbed photons.